• Duration:19 Nights 20 Days

 • All government and local taxes.

-• Island Peak climbing certificates issued from the respective body of Nepal Government.
+• Island Peak Climbing Certificate issued by the respective body of the Nepal Government.

 • Mountaineering/Climbing Boots